Do Lotteries Really Benefit Public Schools? The Answer is Hazy

 With states like these boasting huge windfalls in lottery revenues, it seems hard to believe that some of these states are the same ones that are in the midst of major cuts to their education budgets.
 If the lotteries are thriving, why aren’t the schools improving as well?

-In Virginia, money gained from the lottery is now being used by state lawmakers for regular education expenses, rather than additional education funding.
+In Virginia, the money gained from the lottery is now being used by state lawmakers for regular education expenses rather than additional education funding.

 “That’s been a slow and insidious movement that’s been going on for a few years now,” Kitty Boitnott, president of the Virginia Education Association, told the Washington Post.
 “It’s a big ruse, and I don’t believe Virginians, in general, are aware of it.”

-North Carolina school officials agree that lottery money is now a staple of the education budget, rather than icing on the cake.
-Ricky Lopes, assistant superintendent of Cumberland County Schools, told the Fay Observer lottery funding doesn’t change the expense ratio to improve current conditions, but simply maintain a status quo.
+North Carolina school officials agree that lottery money is now a staple of the education budget rather than icing on the cake.
+Ricky Lopes, assistant superintendent of Cumberland County Schools, told the Fay Observer that lottery funding doesn’t change the expense ratio to improve current conditions but simply maintains a status quo.

 “The lottery money didn’t add teachers,” Lopes said.
 “It replaced existing positions.”

-While there is no doubt that lottery revenues do generate funding to public schools, it is unclear whether schools are actually getting ahead.
+While there is no doubt that lottery revenues generate public school funding, it is unclear whether schools are actually getting ahead.

 Questions?
 Contact us on Facebook @publicschoolreview.